rogalski/pygda-pylint-talk/SLIDES.md

 - Static analysis: definition and basic principles
 - Pylint checkers as a validation performing logic
 - Two basic types of checkers: token-based and AST-based
-- Tokens and ASTs are two different ways to look at source code
-- Token-based checker: looks at code formatting
-- AST-based checker: looks at code structure
 - Inference engine as a crucial part of analysis
 - Other analysis tools and it's comparision to Pylint